Pruthvirajsinh3131/Pruthvirajsinh3131/README.md

-- 👋 Hi, I’m @Pruthvirajsinh3131
+- 👋 Hi, I’m Pruthvirajsinh Vala
 - 👀 I’m interested in Android Studio and Software testing
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin and Selenium
 - 💞️ I’m looking to collaborate on Android application
 - 📫 A way to reach me pdvala3131@gmail.com